 2Is there a hospital on St John?

-There is the Myrah Keating Smith Community Health Center on St John (located on Centerline Road) with doctors available.
+The Myrah Keating Smith Community Health Center on St John (located on Centerline Road) is closed as of March 2018.
+The DeCastro Clinic In Cruz Bay provides 24 hour medical care with doctors on call after 6pm.
+It's located across from the taxi stand.
+340-776-6400.
 The Roy Lester Schneider Hospital is located on St. Thomas.
 Emergency room service is available 24 hours a day at the hospital.
 St John is also fortunate to have the all volunteer St John Rescue organization available to assist St John's fire and police.
-St John Rescue contact 340 776-9110 or 911.
+St John Rescue contact 340-776-9110 or 911.

 3Are there pharmacies on St John?